MSatiro/direct-cn-android/README.md

 ## Prerequisites: [Termux](https://f-droid.org/packages/com.termux/) and [Ubuntu in Termux](https://github.com/MFDGaming/ubuntu-in-termux)
 ### **(note: don't download the Termux from Google Play Store, it's outdated and won't properly work)**

 1° **Create a account** on <https://playit.gg> (It is the program that we will use to create our server).
 You won't have any problems, just create the account and check the email for authentication.

-2° In your account page, press `+Add Tunnel` and do these steps:

- • `Tunnel Type:` TCP+UHP

- • `Port Count:` 1

- • `Local Port:` 7777

- • Check the `Enable Tunnel` box, then press **Add Tunnel**.

-3° You'll be redirected to your Tunnel page, scroll down until you find the **Update Local Adress** window, you'll need to put your router IP in the Local Adress, to see your IP on Android: **Go into Wi-fi Settings > Select Your Wi-fi > Details > Scroll Down until you will see the the IP Address**, now copy it and paste in the `Local Adress`, then click in Update

-4° On Termux, **check your device architecture** using `uname -m`, I'll be considering that is “aarch64”.
+2° On Termux, **check your device architecture** using `uname -m`, I'll be considering that is “aarch64”.
 Then go to <https://playit.gg/download/> and donwload the **Linux** version corresponding to your device architecture, so in this example,  get the aarch64 (if isn't aarch64, then grab the corresponding one).

-5° Use some file explorer app to **move the archive we donwloaded to “ubuntu-in-termux/ubuntu-fs/home”**.
+3° Use some file explorer app to **move the archive we donwloaded to “ubuntu-in-termux/ubuntu-fs/home”**.
 I recommend using the app **Material Files** (you can find it on Google Play Store or F-Droid), because we will need to enter the Termux folder, which is located externally and not just any file manager will be able to access it.
 Using the Material Files app:

 `(top right corner)`